Bumbleride Indie 4 Review

 The Indie 4 comes with a car seat adapter frame that works for Graco SnugRide Classic Connect 32, Graco Click Connect 40, Peg Perego Primo Viaggio SIP 30/30, Peg Perego Primo Viaggio 4-35, Chicco Keyfit 30, Britax Chaperone.
-Both the Chicco Keyfit 30 and the Peg Perego Primo Viaggio 4-35 won Editors' Choice Awards in our infant car seat review.
+Both the Chicco Keyfit 30 and the Peg Perego Primo Viaggio 4-35 score well in our best infant car seat review.
 Installing the adapter does not require the seat to be removed, so the adapter clicks in quickly and easily.
 Installing the infant seat onto the adapter is only about average for ease of use as is the removal of the seat.
 The foot of the car seat rests on the back of the stroller seat.
 This could be good or bad because you can adjust the recline of the car seat somewhat by adjusting the back of the stroller seat, but then you'll have to worry about the position of the back of the stroller seat.
 The seat installs with a strap-in method, which is not our favorite.
-We prefer a click in connection because it is simpler, faster, and less likely to be done incorrectly.
+We prefer a click-in connection because it is simpler, faster, and less likely to be done incorrectly.
 While there is nothing inherently wrong with the strap method, we worry some parents won't complete the process because it is more difficult than just pressing the seat onto a connection point.
 This particular setup also isn't that stable once it is installed.
 While we did not experience any false installations, where we thought it was installed but wasn't, it is still more difficult than a lot of the competition, and it requires a lot of jostling and manipulation to get it seated properly.

 Additionally, there is another car seat frame bar that can be purchased separately for use with the Maxi Cosi Mico, Maxi Cosi Mico AP, Maxi Cosi Prezi, Nuna Pipa, Cybex Aton, Cybex Aton 2 or Cybex Aton Q car seat.
 We did not test this adapter.